What Does Conch Taste Like? [Like Other Shellfish?]

 The spiral shelled queen conch or simply conch queen is native to the Caribbean.
 There was a blooming conch industry in the US in the past.
 But since the 1970s, it has been declared to harvest queen conch.
 However, there’s no harm in having a conch shell in your possession.
 But if you find someone in possession of live conch shells, then it means they’re committing a felony.

-Can I Get Conch Poisoning?
+Can I Get Food Poisoning from Conch?

 Like with all other shellfish, conch can make you sick as well.
 But that’s not because of the conch itself.
 Conch poisoning has a lot to do with how it’s handled.